Shekswess/openai-is-open-ai-again/README.md

 - [gpt-oss: How to Run & Fine-tune - Tutorial](https://docs.unsloth.ai/basics/gpt-oss-how-to-run-and-fine-tune)
 - [gpt-oss playground](https://gpt-oss.com/)

-## Agent Example 🚀
+## Agent Examples 🚀

+This repository includes two different agent implementations using OpenAI's `gpt-oss-120b` model from Cerebras via Hugging Face:

+### Agent with OpenAI SDK (`agent_openai_sdk`)

-The `agent/main.py` file demonstrates how to create a simple agent using OpenAI's `gpt-oss-120b` model from Cerebras via Hugging Face.
-The agent is capable of performing tasks such as calculating sums and retrieving the current time.
-It uses the Agents SDK and integrates tools for enhanced functionality.
+The `agent_openai_sdk/main.py` demonstrates how to create a simple agent using the Agents SDK.
+The agent is capable of performing tasks such as calculating sums and retrieving the current time, utilizing function tools for enhanced functionality.

+### Agent with Google ADK (`agent_google_adk`)

+The `agent_google_adk/main.py` shows how to implement the same functionality using Google's Agents Development Kit (ADK).
+This implementation provides an alternative approach to building agents with similar capabilities.

 ### How to Run